Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Credit Card
 A plastic card used to purchase goods and services and to obtain cash advances on credit for which the cardholder is subsequently billed by the issuing member for repayment of credit extended.

+## Component Object Model
+Component Object Model (COM) makes it easier to create components (pieces of code) or use preexisting components that can interact with other components and applications (using the object model).
+A big advantage is that these components can be written using a variety of computer languages.

 ## Credit Line
 The monetary amount of credit extended to a customer.

 ## Clearing
 The process where the merchant's processor withdraws or deposits funds from the customer's bank account.

-## Component Object Model
-Component Object Model (COM) makes it easier to create components (pieces of code) or use preexisting components that can interact with other components and applications (using the object model).
-A big advantage is that these components can be written using a variety of computer languages.

 ## Cryptogram
 A limited or single-use key (cipher) that encrypts the payment data.
 It is required to de-encrypt the payment data by the processor to continue processing the payment.

 ## Customer
 A person or company that buys goods or services from a merchant.

+# D

 ## Decline
 A response to a request for authorization in which approval is refused.
 A merchant receiving a decline should not complete the transaction